A view of the rainforest from the balcony of La Cascada treehouse.

 We currently are accepting reservations for La Cara de Indio and La Cascada treehouses.
 Both have iconic views of the rainforest.
 The main difference is that La Cascada has a river view and three times as much balcony space.
-Our high-season rate (1 December – 31 May) for La Cara de Indio is $175 per night plus 7% tax, and for La Cascada is $200 per night plus 7% tax.
-Our low-season rate (1 June – 30 November) for La Cara de Indio is $150 per night plus 7% tax, and for La Cascada is $175 per night plus 7% tax.
+Our rate for La Cara de Indio is $175 per night plus 7% tax, and for La Cascada is $200 per night plus 7% tax.
+The rate for El Mirador and Las Heliconias (opening 1 February) also will be $200 per night plus 7% tax.
 There are no other charges; however, you may wish to leave a gratuity for our hardworking housekeeper.
 The minimum stay is two consecutive nights.
 Each treehouse is suitable for a couple or a solo traveler without children or pets.
 Check-in is at 3 pm and check-out is at 12 pm.

 To provide the highest level of personal attention and quality of service to our guests, we only book directly.
+Another advantage is that our guests avoid the fee charged by online travel websites.
 Full payment by credit card is required to guarantee your reservation.
 Although there are no refunds, you may reschedule, subject to availability, if you cancel your reservation in writing at least two weeks in advance.

-We currently operate as a bed and breakfast, providing everything you need to French press coffee from a Puerto Rican hacienda or an herbal tea from our farm, and to make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
+We provide everything you need to French press coffee from a Puerto Rican hacienda or an herbal tea from our farm, and to make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
 For vegetarians, we add half-and-half and Choboni Greek yogurt.
 On a hot afternoon, you will enjoy our organic lemonade.
 Kindly let us know if you would like more of any item.
 For details, see What’s for Breakfast?
 Guests can use the kitchenette to prepare food from Ralph’s Food Warehouse, which is nine minutes away (no meat from any kind of animal, please).
 For recommended restaurants, see What can I do?

 Most of all, Yuquiyú is about tranquility — you can watch clouds swirl around rainforest peaks, walk in the woods, meditate by the river, rejuvenate in a natural pool, be enchanted by the moon and contemplate the starry night.
 We are within an area of northeastern Puerto Rico the Sierra Club calls “The Portal to Nature” and believes should be “a prime destination for ecotourism”.
 Among the nearby explorations, you can hike in El Yunque rainforest, swim at Luquillo Beach, beachcomb the shores of sea turtle nesting sites, snorkel coral reefs, kayak a bioluminescent lagoon, search for ancient petroglyphs and stroll a Spanish colonial city.
 For details, see What can I do?